nextgis/docs_ngcom/source/collector.rst

    :align: center
    :width: 10cm

-After successful signing in data collection team participant will see a list of projects.
+After successful signing in you will see a list of projects.

 Suppose, there is a data collection project with starting screen as a list of forms in Web GIS.
-When you choose this test project, NextGIS Collector mobile app will display a list of layers.
+When you choose this test project, the NextGIS Collector mobile app will display a list of layers.
 You can also switch the mode to a map.

  .. figure:: _static/ngc-user-07.png